Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Roadrunners have been underdogs by 3.5 points or more once this season and covered the spread.

-- UTSA's games this season have eclipsed the over/under one time in five opportunities (20%).
+- UTSA's games this season have gone over the total in one out of five opportunities (20%).

-- The Roadrunners average 34.6 points per game, comparable to the 35 the Hilltoppers allow.
+- The Roadrunners score 34.6 points per game, comparable to the 35 the Hilltoppers surrender.

-- UTSA is 2-0 against the spread and 2-0 overall in games when it records more than 35 points.
+- UTSA is 2-0 against the spread and 2-0 overall when the team notches more than 35 points.

-- The Roadrunners have turned the ball over five times this season, two more turnovers than the Hilltoppers have forced (3).
+- The Roadrunners have turned the ball over two more times (5 total) than the Hilltoppers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.